AdobeDocs/workfront.en/help/quicksilver/planning/fields/create-fields.md

         * **Long**: May 16, 2023
         * **European**: 16/05/2023
         * **ISO**: 2023-05-16
-        * **Include a time field**: Select this option if you want to include a time stamp.
-This is unselected by default. <!--update this setting name - submitted bug for it to be changed-->
+        * **Include time**: Select this option if you want to include a time stamp.
+This is unselected by default.
+You cannot include a time after you safe the field.

         Select from the following options: